 a) At all times, bowling shoes shall be worn when using the green.
 In the event of bowling shoes not being available, flat shoes with no heels, ridges or pronounced pattern to sole may be used.

-b) Practice.
-It is desirable that white above the waist and grey trousers or skirts shall be worn.
+b) Practice and Club (in house) Competitions: It is desirable that white above the waist and grey trousers or skirts shall be worn.

-c) Club and County competitions white above the waist and grey trousers or skirts shall be worn.
+c) County Competitions: Club shirts above the waist and grey trousers or skirts shall be worn.

-d) Club, friendly or competitive matches, dress as stated on the team sheet.
+d) Club, friendly or competitive matches: Club shirt and grey or white trousers or skirts shall be worn, dress as stated on the team sheet.

 e) Club ties are available from the Club Treasurer at a price determined by the Committee.